-- Benefit by strategy: CBA results showing the Net Present Value (NPV) by scenario, strategy and deferral duration. - Insights and Reporting: Insights on optimal deferral years and maximum flexibility value for specific strategies and scenarios, and across scenarios on a Least Worst Regret and Weighted Average basis - ► Ceiling price: Calculates the availability ceiling price (or indifference price) above which flexibility of any duration is sub-optimal.
+- Benefit by strategy: CBA results showing the Net Present Value (NPV) by scenario, strategy and deferral duration. - Insights and Reporting: Insights on optimal deferral years and maximum flexibility value for specific strategies and scenarios, and across scenarios on a Least Worst Regret and Weighted Average basis. - Ceiling price: Calculates the availability ceiling price (or indifference price) above which flexibility of any duration is sub-optimal. - Option value: Presents results with and without the consideration of uncertainty in load growth scenarios.